baidubce/terraform-provider-baiducloud/website/docs/r/instance.html.markdown

 Use this resource to get information about a BCC instance.

 ~> **NOTE:** The terminate operation of bcc does NOT take effect immediately，maybe takes for several minites.
+~> **NOTE:** It is recommended to set the maximum parallelism number to 18, otherwise it may cause errors ("There are too many connections")

 ## Example Usage